 Well, yes and no.

 In places like Doha and I imagine Dubai, it is acknowledged that a large portion of the population are expats, Western or otherwise.
-They are not expected to fast, but you are strongly encouraged to observe the local customs.
-In Doha at least, you can be thrown into jail for a seemingly innocent act.
-One friend got jailed for getting into an argument with a security officer at work – another colleague for kissing a boy on the lips in public, along with the girl who was standing beside her.
-It was only for one night on both occasions, but I can’t imagine it would have been pleasant.
+They are not expected to fast, but you are strongly encouraged to observe the local customs, which is a perfectly reasonable request.

 You’re not allowed to eat or drink in public – even a sip of water can get you into trouble.
 The dress code, which is actually pretty lenient considering it’s an Islamic country, is more heavily enforced at this time of the year.
 There are more police out and about, patrolling the city centre and corniche, their very presence enough to keep everyone in line.